ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     # set resources group address-group ibmprivate address 10.3.200.0/24
     ```

-3. The second set of required address ranges is the ‘Service Network (on backend/private network)’
+    - Define the address ranges for the IBM Cloud ‘Service Network (on backend/private network)’
 for WDC04, DAL01 and your target data center.
 The example here is WDC04 (two addresses), DAL01 and LON06.

     ```